MAT in Spanish

 Select four additional courses from the following categories:

-Of the four additional courses, at least two must be Spanish courses, at least one must be an Education course, and one course must be selected from the following: SPAN 400, SPAN 406, SPAN 408, SPAN 409, SPAN 427, SPAN 440, SPAN 487; CI 540.
+Of the four additional courses, at least two must be Spanish courses, at least one must be an Education course, and one course must be selected from the following: SPAN 400, SPAN 406, SPAN 408, SPAN 409, SPAN 427, SPAN 487; CI 540.

 Literature and Latin American/Latino Cultures